-Many lesbian, trans, bi and gay suicides happen because the victims feel they have nowhere else to turn or that they have no other options, whether they struggle with their sexual orientation, their finances or both.
+Many lesbian, trans, bi and gay suicides are usually a cause of cumulative effects and when victims feel they have nowhere to turn or that they have no other options, whether they struggle with their sexual orientation, their finances or both.
 The more we become aware of the signs and risks of suicides the better we can help prevent them.

-The Advocate announced in 2015 that “gay men have a drinking problem” because the CDC reported that “[queer] people are more likely to use alcohol and drugs, have higher rates of substance abuse, and are more liable to continue drinking into later life.”
+The Advocate 2015 stated in that “gay men have a drinking problem,” as the CDC reported that “[queer] people are more likely to use alcohol and drugs, have higher rates of substance abuse, and are more liable to continue drinking into later life.”
 The CDC further said the reasons for increased stress and depression among queer people are the same reasons they turn to drugs and alcohol.

 Another reason is that to self-medicate, many queer people find refuge with drugs and alcohol.
 That refuge is only temporary at best and most drugs, including alcohol, are depressants.
-Therefore, the self-medication only exacerbates their depression, and the cost of drugs and alcohol add to their financial troubles.
+Therefore, self-medication only exacerbates their depression, and the cost of drugs and alcohol adds to their financial troubles.

-Resources to prevent lesbian, trans, bi and gay suicide:
+Resources to help prevent lesbian, trans, bi and gay suicide:

 - The Crisis Text Line, Text 741741